oprypin/crsfml/docs/tutorials/graphics/draw.md

 window.draw(sprite)
 ```

 The `texture` method returns a read-only texture, which means that you can only use it, not modify it.
-If you need to modify it before using it, you can copy it to your own [Texture]({{book.api}}/Texture.html) instance and modify that instead.
+If you need to modify it before using it, you can copy it to your own [SF::Texture][] instance and modify that instead.

-[RenderTexture]({{book.api}}/RenderTexture.html) also has the same methods as [RenderWindow]({{book.api}}/RenderWindow.html) for handling views and OpenGL (see the corresponding tutorials for more details).
+[SF::RenderTexture][] also has the same methods as [SF::RenderWindow][] for handling views and OpenGL (see the corresponding tutorials for more details).
 If you use OpenGL to draw to the render-texture, you can request creation of a depth buffer by using the third optional argument of the constructor.

 ```crystal
 SF::RenderTexture.new(500, 500, true) # enable depth buffer